Govt extends validity of Motor Vehicle Act related documents

 Context

-The Ministry of AYUSH and MEITY has developed Ayush Sanjivani mobile app, for generating data of large population with a target of 5 million people.
+The Ministry of AYUSH and MEITY has developed Ayush Sanjivani mobile app, for generating data on a large population with a target of 5 million people.

-The core expected outcomes includes to generate data on acceptance and usage of AYUSH advocacies and measures among the population and its impact in prevention of COVID 19.
+The core expected outcomes include generating data on acceptance and usage of AYUSH advocacies and measures among the population and its impact in the prevention of COVID-19.

 Source: PIB